ESGF/esgf-docker/source/testing_guide.rst

 In what follows, replace *my-node.esgf.org* with your choice for $ESGF_HOSTNAME:

 * Docker visualizer tool: http://my-node.esgf.org:8080/.
 Check all containers are up and running.
+Only when running with Docker Swarm on a multi-host environment - not when using Docker compose.
 * Solr admin interface: https://my-node.esgf.org/solr/#/.
 Check you can perform a basic search.
 * ESGF search API: http://my-node.esgf.org/esg-search/search.
 * ESGF IdP: https://my-node.esgf.org/esgf-idp/.